ABC-Center/ABC-guide/docs/wiki-guide/Why-use-the-ABC-Hugging-Face.md

 Hugging Face offers several features to help you showcase your work:

 - You can highlight your contributions by pinning repositories to your profile, making your most significant work easily accessible.
-- Public models and datasets associated with the ABC organization can be featured on both your personal and the institute's profiles.
+- Public models and datasets associated with the ABC organization can be featured on both your personal and the center's profiles.

 ## Flexibility

-While we encourage you to host your institute-related work on the ABC Hugging Face organization to maximize these benefits, we understand that there may be situations where other platforms or private repositories are more appropriate.
+While we encourage you to host your center-related work on the ABC Hugging Face organization to maximize these benefits, we understand that there may be situations where other platforms or private repositories are more appropriate.
 These include:

-- Personal projects or work not directly tied to the institute.
+- Personal projects or work not directly tied to the ABC Center.
-- Projects developed prior to joining the institute where transferring ownership might be complex or undesirable.
+- Projects developed prior to joining the ABC Center where transferring ownership might be complex or undesirable.

-We strongly encourage you to leverage the [ABC Hugging Face organization](https://huggingface.co/ABC-Center) for your institute-related projects.
+We strongly encourage you to leverage the [ABC Hugging Face organization](https://huggingface.co/ABC-Center) for your center-related projects.
 This will help you and your fellow researchers maximize collaboration, knowledge sharing, and the overall impact of our collective work.